 X. Petrol and Diesel Powered Water Pumps

 Most of the portable water pumps used to draw water on big properties, farms, construction sites, mines, and contractors are centrifugal and fueled by petrol or diesel.
-An impeller rotates to extract water from the water pump and pressurize the discharge.
+An impeller rotates to extract water from the pump and pressurize the discharge.

 Petrol or diesel powered water pumps emit carbon monoxide and must be used outside.
 They are great for job sites and farm/large property irrigation for their portability.
 Add fuel and oil, pull the recoil cord, and the engine is ready to deal with pumping.
 Among the most common types of petrol/diesel water pumps are: